MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/captcha.md

 ### State
 - Experiences (refer to number above):
-  - 1 If grouped in table row, it's possible for the whole row to have a disabled state, or the captcha button disabled separately
+  - 1 If grouped in table row, it's possible for the whole row to have a disabled state, or the CAPTCHA button disabled separately
   - 2 Image button can have a disabled state (disabled)
   - 3 Buttons in audio challenge can have a disabled state (disabled)